|

 styles and vistas, that enhance the sense of place.

-The second change we are seeking is to get Section 4 designation, which would mean a
+The second recent change is Section 4 designation, which means a

 greater degree of protection for the

 conservation area through additional planning controls.
-The Council
+It applies to

 (top)